 SHEARMAN & STERLING’S RECENT TRENDS AND PATTERNS IN THE ENFORCEMENT OF THE FOREIGN CORRUPT PRACTICES ACT (FCPA) / FCPA DIGEST

-Among the highlights from the first half of 2021 include:
+Among the highlights include:

 Our latest report explores continuing and developing trends and patterns in the U.S. and elsewhere, as well as helpful guidance on emerging best practices in FCPA and global anti-corruption compliance programs.